mixpanel/docs/pages/docs/tracking/how-tos/effective-server.md

 ### Step 2: Leverage this ID for anonymous events
 When tracking events from your server, set the `distinct_id` property of events to the anonymous ID generated.

 ***In case your project has Simplied ID management specifically***, and the user is anonymous, you should include a property named `$device_id` with this value.
-You can then optionally also include the `distinct_id` (requires for you to prefix the ID with the string `'device:'`) but do note that if you don't include it, it will be assumed.
+You can then optionally also include the `distinct_id` (requires for you to prefix the ID with the string `'$device:'`) but do note that if you don't include it, it will be assumed.
 You can see more in the python code example.

 ### Step 3: Set the authenticated ID once users log in